AratrikaB-tech/Python/README.md

 # Python
 This repository stores my various projects done using Python programming language.
-In this README file, I inted to explain my thought process while writing the code for each project, in order to make the project easier to understand for myself, as well ass others.
+In this README file, I intend to explain my thought process while writing the code for each project, in order to make the project easier to understand for myself, as well ass others.
+--- Python Mini Projects
 **#Project 1- Calculator (CLI)**
 Introduction: Here, I've created a simple command-line calculator that performs basic arithmetic: Addition, subtraction, multiplication and division.
 Code Explanation: